CBD Oil and Melatonin

 Artificial light poses an even bigger problem.
 Even brief exposure to light around 9 or 10 p.m. can delay the natural release of melatonin by a few hours, meaning we might miss nature's cue to go to sleep.
 It is therefore interesting to use a supplement with melatonin which can be combined with CBD.

 CBD and Melatonin

 Most research on cannabidiol (CBD) has focused on its possible benefits for anxiety disorders, perceived stress, and feelings of general anxiety.
 This research is useful for sleep problems because sleep disruptions related to stress and anxiety are quite common.
 It is thanks to this research that the interest in combining CBD and melatonin emerged.

 At this point, research more strongly indicates that CBD is helpful for sleep problems related to stress and anxiety.
 This application is also supported by research indicating the use of CBD for anxiety-related issues.
-THE CBD against stress linked to melatonin to promote sleep is therefore an interesting association.
+CBD against stress linked to melatonin to promote falling asleep is therefore an interesting combination.

 CBD may support sleep disturbances throughout the night, while melatonin may support falling asleep.
 This combination can work to support sleep overall.
 Interestingly, some people may find that CBD makes them more alert, but without an increase in anxiety.
 In these individuals, using CBD at night may negatively impact sleep, while using it earlier in the day may support sleep.
 This phenomenon is why melatonin in combination with CBD used at night and over a short-term period can treat greater sleep problems, as melatonin can offset the stimulating effects of CBD.